OPPORTUNITIES AND PROGRAMS

 Most Honors classes and seminars have enrollments of 20 students or less and are taught by specially selected faculty.
 Unlike high school Honors or advanced placement classes, the University’s Honors courses do not carry more credit or offer higher grade points.
 Rather, they are smaller, enriched in content, and sometimes more specialized.
 Honors classes provide faculty with opportunities to introduce their disciplines more deeply, employing innovative and more individualized approaches.
 Students in the program choose from over 200 Honors classes offered annually.
 These classes usually fulfill core curriculum or major requirements.
 This bulletin lists Honors sections under the departments in which they are offered.
 Honors section course numbers are followed by an "H."

 Honors students may arrange with their instructors additional readings and other assignments in upper-division classes in their major to secure Honors credit for non-Honors sections.
 Honors students also may enroll in directed study classes which enable them to work independently on a sustained research project under the guidance of a faculty member, usually leading to an Honors thesis.
 But the outcome may take a different form--a recital, exhibition or performance.
 Honors directed reading classes (4960H-4980H) and Honors thesis classes (4990H) are available in most departments.
-The Honors Program's Center for Undergraduate Research Opportunities (CURO) annually hosts a research symposium for the presentation of research projects with sponsoring faculty.
-All relevant information for these opportunities can be found in the Honors program handbook under the heading "Special Academic Opportunities" .
+The Honors College's Center for Undergraduate Research Opportunities (CURO) annually hosts a research symposium for the presentation of research projects with sponsoring faculty.

-Students may enter the Honors Program as first-year students, or by collegiate entry at the end of the first or second semester’s enrollment.
+Students may enter the Honors College as first-year students, or by collegiate entry at the end of the first or second semester’s enrollment.
 Students must earn at least 15 hours of academic credit (14 A-F graded) and have a cumulative GPA of 3.75 to be eligible to apply for collegiate entry.
-The Honors Program accepts transfer students as well.
-For further information about the Honors Program, consult the Honors Program Student handbook .
-Inquiries may be directed to The Honors Program, (706) 542-3240.
+The Honors College accepts transfer students as well.
+For further information about the Honors College, visit the Honors College web site .
+Inquiries may be directed to The Honors College, (706) 542-3240 or honors@uga.edu.

 To the Top